Agricultural Science and Technology Major

 dcortez@umd.edu

 Agricultural Science and Technology is an interdisciplinary major focusing on sustainable production of food, feed, fiber, fuel, and ornamentals as well as developing skills to provide agricultural education for all.
-This major is a science based curriculum that allows students to obtain technological skills while developing critical thinking in a broad area of agricultural studies.
-Within this major there are three specializations to choose from: Agronomy, Environmental Horticulture, or Agricultural and Extension Education.
+This major is a science-based curriculum that allows students to obtain technological skills while developing critical thinking in a broad area of agricultural studies.
+There are three specializations to choose from in this major: Agronomy, Environmental Horticulture (fruit, vegetable and ornamental production outdoors and in controlled environment and hydroponic systems), and Agricultural and Extension Education.

 Agronomy